Brown Butter Pecan Cupcakes Recipe

 - Frost the cupcakes and sprinkle with the toasted pecans.
 Enjoy!

-Just a reminder to pin one of these pictures to your board on Pinterest.
+Just a reminder to pin one of these pictures to your Pinterest board.
+If you make these, I hope you’ll leave your picture on Pinterest and rate the recipe.
+I love hearing from my readers, which makes it all so much fun.
 Have a blessed day and happy baking.

 Copyright © Sweet Ordeal.
 All content and images are copyright protected.
 Do not use any images without prior permission.
 If you want to republish this recipe, make sure to re-write the recipe in your own words and only list ingredients making sure to link back to this post for the original recipe and directions.